ietf-wg-cellar/flac-specification/flac.md

 Note that the track offset differs from the one in CD-DA, where the track's offset in the TOC is that of the track's INDEX 01 even if there is an INDEX 00.
 For CD-DA, the track offset MUST be evenly divisible by 588 samples (588 samples = 44100 samples/s \* 1/75 s).

 A track number of 0 is not allowed, because the CD-DA specification reserves this for the lead-in.
 For CD-DA the number MUST be 1-99, or 170 for the lead-out; for non-CD-DA, the track number MUST be 255 for the lead-out.
-It is RECOMMENDED to start with track 1 and increase sequentially.
+It is recommended to start with track 1 and increase sequentially.
 Track numbers MUST be unique within a cuesheet.

 The track ISRC (International Standard Recording Code) is a 12-digit alphanumeric code; see [@ISRC-handbook].
 A value of 12 ASCII NUL characters MAY be used to denote the absence of an ISRC.